flare-foundation/governance-proposals/FIP/FIP_11.md

 Due to latency issues arising from an increasingly busy network, it may be beneficial to increase these values.
 To this end, the grace periods might be increased by up to 10 seconds, to 20 and 30 seconds respectively.

-**Staking**: Similarly, as the network grows due to the increase of the supply of FLR caused by inflation and Flare Drops, the required minimal active self-bond and minimal active stake defined in (FIP.05)[https://proposals.flare.network/FIP/FIP_5.html] may need to be adjusted accordingly.
+**Staking**: Similarly, as the network grows due to the increase of the supply of FLR caused by inflation and Flare Drops, the required minimal active self-bond and minimal active stake defined in [FIP.05](https://proposals.flare.network/FIP/FIP_5.html) may need to be adjusted accordingly.

 #### 2.2.4 Minimal Participation Requirements

-The (FIP.10)[https://proposals.flare.network/FIP/FIP_10.html] proposal introduced minimal participation requirements for all core protocols.
+The [FIP.10](https://proposals.flare.network/FIP/FIP_10.html) proposal introduced minimal participation requirements for all core protocols.
 The exact requirements may be revised in the future as more data on provider participation is accrued.

 ## 3. Voting Methodology for Future Parameter Optimizations

-The Flare Foundation will directly communicate any future changes in the parameters previously discussed through the data provider (Management Group's forum)[https://proposals.flare.network/FIP/FIP_2.html].
+The Flare Foundation will directly communicate any future changes in the parameters previously discussed through the data provider [Management Group's forum](https://proposals.flare.network/FIP/FIP_2.html).
 The potential changes will be voted on by the data providers in a rejection-based approach.
 Namely, for the proposed changes to be rejected, both of the following conditions must be true: